Interim reporting

 It depends – different countries are at different stages of implementing Pillar Two tax legislation.

-Companies need to consider the status of implementation in the countries where the group operates – e.g. are all three of the Pillar Two mechanisms already effective in all of the jurisdictions where the group operates?
+Companies need to consider the status of implementation in the countries where the group operates – e.g. are all three of the active Pillar Two mechanisms already effective in all of the jurisdictions where the group operates?
 If not, then the liability for the Pillar Two taxes may move up and down the group during the transition period (see Question 2 for more detail).

 Companies also need to consider if safe harbours apply that may provide some transitional reliefs from recognising Pillar Two taxes.
 For more information on safe harbour rules, see our related guidance.